 - Insulate Your Attic – Heat rises, which means that in the cold of winter a good part of the heat your HVAC system is generating, eventually rises to the highest point in your home.
-In case that your attic is not well-insulated, much of that heat will escape through the roof.
+In case your attic is not well-insulated, much of that heat will escape through the roof.
 The loss forces your HVAC system to work harder to maintain your house’s temperature and you will feel that pinch in your wallet.

-- Insulate The Top Floor Ceiling – Insulating the attic space will certainly help reduce your costs, however your unheated garrett will still remain cooler than the rest of the house and thus a magnet for the rising warmth.
+- Insulate The Top Floor Ceiling – Insulating the attic space will certainly help reduce your costs, however, your unheated Garrett will still remain cooler than the rest of the house and thus a magnet for the rising warmth.
 Consider dampening the power of this magnet by insulating the top floor ceiling, it will keep all that cozy warmth that your HVAC system is generating where it belongs, in the “living” zone.

 - Insulate DuctWork in Unheated Spaces – HVAC ductwork in unheated attics, crawl spaces or basement are also susceptible to ambient heat loss to the surrounding air.
-Insulating the ductwork will reduce the heat loss ( thus energy) and make the system more efficient, and work at less cost.
+Insulating the ductwork will reduce heat loss ( thus energy) and make the system more efficient, and work at less cost.

 Upgrade your Insulation

 Over the years building codes change, and they are changing ever faster due to the attention being paid to energy efficiency.
 This means that older homes tend to be less insulated than newer construction.
-Can be tricky retro-fitting insulation in older homes because of the need to avoid trapping moisture that may promote rot as well as trapping air that can cause “backdrafting”.
+Can be tricky retro-fitting insulation in older homes because of the need to avoid trapping moisture that may promote rot as well as trapping air that can cause “back-drafting”.
 If you have a drafty older home, consider calling Eco Spray Insulation to install proper insulation.
 Don’t forget to check out the area around your windows and doors, while you are working on insulating your home.
 Replacing old doors or windows with new ones and caulking spaces around the frames can also help insulate your home from leaking energy losses.

 Homeowners should also ensure that their insulation upgrades are appropriate to the home’s overall design.
 It is important to give a lot of thought to the material and the possible hazards that come with each.
 For instance, in fiberglass insulation, improper handling could pose safety issues.
-Some insulation products such as foam, fibers, beads also pose fire and health hazards.
+Some insulation products such as foam, fibers, and beads also pose fire and health hazards.
 The area and building components before installing insulation should be complete, clean, dry, and structurally sound.

 Hiring a reputable insulation company like Eco Spray takes this burden off your shoulders and ensures that your investment is worthwhile, beneficial, and safe.
 Nothing could be better than being enveloped in warmth in the cold days of winter.
-Insulating these places in your home enable you to save money and to maximize efficiency gains from the top down all while ensuring comfort.
+Insulating these places in your home enables you to save money and maximize efficiency gains from the top down all while ensuring comfort.

 How to Compare Different Types of Insulation